mckinsey/vizro/vizro-core/docs/pages/user_guides/custom_charts.md

         Vizro().build(dashboard).run()
         ```

-        1. Note how we are able to apply a filter even to a custom chart
+        1. Note how we are able to apply a filter to a custom chart
     === "app.yaml"
         ```yaml
         # Custom charts are currently only possible via python configuration